sweattep/modern_quotes/README.md

 >They literally want everyone to be free to become a programmer, but programmers to study only approved courses from top notch institutions that cost tons of money.

+>They treated that game 6 like it was a game 7 and then they treated game 7 like it was a preseason

 >We've told them to follow their passions.
 What we should tell them is to follow opportunity – and bring their passions with them.

 >Hall believed that a separate lodge would provide the specific kind of camaraderie